hazelgrove/GRV/src/grvcore/ast/README.md

 # The `ast` directory

-This folder contains code specific to the particular language being modeled (e.g., ASTs and AST constructors).
+This folder contains code specific to the AST representation of the code.